 Here's the deal.
 If you sustain trauma to the nail itself, you might bleed beneath the toenail.
 In this case, you may only have temporary discoloration.
 And that's because the discoloration happens while the nail lifts from its bed.
 In most cases, it resolves on it's own as the nail grows out.

-Now, when you injur your nail at the matrix (the group of cells responsible for growing the toenail) the damage can be permanent.
+Now, when you injure your nail at the matrix (the group of cells responsible for growing the toenail) the damage can be permanent.
 This results in a continued thickening of the toenail and persistent white spots on nails.
 This could mean you had a fungal infection at the beginning of the injury.
 But even if we use an anti-fungal medication, it may not fully improve your toenail's appearance.
 In these cases, you will gain better results by using a conditioner for the toenail.
 That, combined with any necessary fungal treatments, will help improve the toenail's appearance.

 Damage from Outside